Christopher C. says:

 Here we should look at the sources of bargaining power in society.
 So we look at the two main forces: capital and labor.
 It should be plain to see that those who privately own the means of production/survival have the upper hand when it comes to bargaining power in society.
 So what does this ultimately mean?
 It means capitalists are able to command much more than labor.
 So the capitalists do not compete on the basis of individual productive labor, but instead compete on the basis of private control over the land and resources for which access is necessary for individuals to provide for themselves.
 Money is made from simply owning money.
 This is primitive accumulation.
 Most of us probably don't think that Paris Hilton has earned her fortune or that a corporate executive making millions of dollars is actually contributing more valuable labor than all of the other workers combined.
 According to a post on the Question Everything blog:

 "In the US the richest 1% of the population (the capitalist class) owns more wealth than the bottom 95% of the population combined.
 It is physically impossible for that one percent to work harder then the other ninety-five percent.
 There simply aren't enough hours in the day.
 The average American worker works around 50 hours a week; for the capitalists to work ninety-five times more then the average worker he would have to work 4,250 hours a week.
-There are only 168 hours in a week; it's not possible for this wealth disparity to be the result of capitalists working harder."
+There are only 168 hours in a week; it's not possible for this wealth disparity to be the result of capitalists working harder."Now we can see that one can reject the labor theory of value and propose unequal bargaining position rationales for the exploitation theory.

 So the mutualist solution is to create an economic system that produces a self-sustaining information feedback loop that produces prices that reflect productive mental and physical labor subjectively valued in a free market.
 We believe that this would have the opportunity to develop in the absence of state-government intervention.
 We aren't calling for any kind of state-government redistribution program (that is what got us here in the first place), but are instead trying to free up the market and create competition among capital.
 So instead of having state-government protected privileges conferring private control over access to the means of production/survival skewing prices and bargaining power in favor of those who don't labor to produce value, productive labor would have more bargaining power.
 With labor now hiring capital instead of the other way around, the increase in competition would allow economic pressures to compensate individuals on the basis of productive labor (factoring in skill, knowledge, effectiveness, efficiency, etc.).
 So to the extent possible you would now have more of a merit based system.
 The mutualist free market in credit would increase competition between lenders, which would make interest-free loans available and enable workers to buy their own means of production rather than having to sell their labor to a capitalist in order to survive.
 Therefore, usury in the form of interest, rent, and profit would be greatly reduced or disappear.
 It would result in a form of free market socialism where workers' cooperatives and self-employed individuals freely exchange goods and services.